com-lihaoyi/mill/readme.md

 mill all main.test scalalib.test
 ```

-**Note**: don't forget to put `--all` flag when you run multiple commands, otherwise the only first command will be run, and subsequent commands will be passed as arguments to the first one.
+**Note**: don't forget to put `all` flag when you run multiple commands, otherwise the only first command will be run, and subsequent commands will be passed as arguments to the first one.

 * Run multiple commands with arguments:
 ```bash